HL7/bulk-data/input/pagecontent/index.md

 ### Terminology

-This profile inherits terminology from the standards referenced above.
 The key words "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this specification are to be interpreted as described in [RFC2119](https://tools.ietf.org/html/rfc2119).

 ### Datasets